philip696/sales_wheel/README.md

 * audit logging,
 * database integrity.

-The frontend should never be treated as a trusted source for these business decisions.
+The frontend should never be considered a trusted source for these decisions.

 ---

 # Why the Code Is Structured This Way

-The application separates three major concerns:
+The application separates three major concerns.

-### 1. Route Screens
+## 1. Route Screens

 Route screens manage: